 In collaboration with other leaders in the sector, Millie has applied her knowledge of what the sector needs to thrive and better serve seniors to positively shape the future retirement living environment in Ontario.
 She served several terms as President of the ORCA Board of Directors covering:

-amendments to the Assessment Act classifying retirement homes as residential;
+- Amendments to the Assessment Act classifying retirement homes as residential;

-development and introduction of the Retirement Homes Act (RHA);
+- Development and introduction of the Retirement Homes Act (RHA);

-and the new Building Code classification for retirement homes.
+- The new Building Code classification for retirement homes.